This is the multi-page printable view of this section. Click here to print.

 You can check API traffic, performance, and error status.

-To use Report, follow these steps.
+To use Report, follow these steps:

-• Please enter or select the required information.
+• Enter or select the required information.

 Stage NameStage name under API

-API call countNumber of calls with API status code 2XX
+API Call CountNumber of calls with API status code 2XX

 4XX ErrorNumber of calls with API status code 4XX